Chimes at Midnight: Pre-production

-Welles said that the Boar's Head Tavern was the only full set built for the film, and the other sets were simply dressed or decorated on location.
-Welles stated that he designed, painted and blow-torched the set, and designed all of the film's costumes.
-Early in pre-production Welles was approached by Anthony Perkins to play Prince Hal, but Welles had already promised the role to Keith Baxter.
+Welles said that the Boar's Head Tavern was the only full set built for the film, with the others simply dressed or decorated on location.
+He said he designed, painted, and blow-torched the set, and designed all the film's costumes.
+Early in pre-production, Anthony Perkins approached Welles about playing Prince Hal, but Welles had already promised the role to Baxter.
 Hilton Edwards was initially cast as Justice Silence, but was replaced after he became ill.
-The title Chimes at Midnight derives from Henry IV, Part 2, where in response to Justice Shallow's reminiscing of their long-past school days, Falstaff states: "We have heard the chimes at midnight, Master Shallow".
+The title Chimes at Midnight derives from Henry IV, Part 2, where in response to Justice Shallow's reminiscences about their school days, Falstaff says: "We have heard the chimes at midnight, Master Shallow".
 Welles scholar Bridget Gellert Lyons said that the film's title, "which is given further resonance by the repeated intoning of bells throughout the film, is associated for the audience with sadness and mortality more than youthful carousal."

 Filming

-The film was shot in Spain from September 1964 until April 1965, with a break in filming from late December until late February.
-Welles' limitations on the film included a budget of $800,000 and actors Jeanne Moreau and John Gielgud being available for five and ten days respectively, while Margaret Rutherford was available for only four weeks.
-Welles later joked that during one scene that included seven principal characters, none of the actors was available and stand-ins were used for over-the-shoulder shots of all seven characters.
-Filming began in Colmenar and included all of John Gielgud's scenes.
+The film was shot in Spain from September 1964 to April 1965, with a break from late December to late February.
+Welles's limitations on the film included a budget of $800,000 and actors Jeanne Moreau and John Gielgud being available for five and ten days respectively, while Margaret Rutherford was available for only four weeks.
+Welles later joked that during one scene that included seven principal characters, none of the actors was available at the same time and stand-ins were used for over-the-shoulder shots of all seven.
+Filming began in Colmenar and included all of Gielgud's scenes.
 Welles then traveled to Cardona, where the Royal Court scenes and Marina Vlady's scenes were shot, and to Madrid's Casa de Campo Park, where the Gadshill robbery scene was filmed.
 Madrid was also the location of the Boar's Head Tavern set, where Welles shot Moreau's and Rutherford's scenes.
 The production then traveled to Pedraza for some outdoor street scenes, and then to Soria to shoot in the snow for the opening shots.
-After shooting some scenes with Justice Shallow and Justice Silence in the Basque country, Welles returned to Madrid in December to film the battle scenes in Casa de Campo Park for ten days.
+After shooting some scenes with Shallow and Silence in the Basque country, Welles returned to Madrid in December to film the battle scenes in Casa de Campo Park for ten days.

-The exploitation filmmaker Jesús "Jess" Franco worked as an assistant director for the film.
-He is not listed in the credits because he and Orson Welles had a falling out.